 It’s been 3 months since my last post so hopefully this makes up for my absence!

-It’s always been a dream of mine to create an animated short, and with this year’s Blender film festival close by I couldn’t think of a better time.
+It’s always been a dream of mine to create an animated short film, and with this year’s Blender film festival close by I couldn’t think of a better time.

 The M4 Carbine has been the weapon of choice for US soldiers in Afghanistan and Iraq since 2001, and is still used today.
 The meaning of the film is open to interpretation, but I’ve always found an interest with the war in the middle east and our involvement with it.
 I wanted the film to be politically evocative, yet aesthetically pleasing and enjoyable to watch.